my findsremove bookmarks all done

 We’ve been appointed as an authorised dealer in foreign exchange to provide the following services to individual clients only (business clients are specifically excluded):

-- Issue debit cards to be used outside of South Africa
+- Issue debit cards that can be used outside of South Africa

 - Help clients receive money from abroad into their accounts